MoePien/RelaxedEmbeddedWasserstein/README.md

 This repository contains the code for the paper 'Joint Metric Space Embedding of Heterogeneous Data with Optimal Transport'.
 A preprint version is available on [Arxiv](https://arxiv.org/pdf/2502.07510).

 The notebook 'Euclidean Example' gives a first intuition for an Euclidean embedding.
 The 'Spherical Examples' shows the use of the Wrapper_REW function and an embedding on a non-Euclidean space.
 We refer to the directories for visualizations.

 Finally, the notebook on latent space alignment provides a small example of domain adaptation.
+Here, we also use the barycentric projection to get a 'free-support' visualization.

+The REW_utils.py contains all the main functions.
 Additional details can be found in our paper.

 ## Requirements
 The simulations have been performed with Python 3.12.2.
 See the requirements.txt for our libraries.
 For the experiments in our paper, we additionally used these well-kept repositories: